kevinfarrugia/react-recipes/recipes/jsx-to-javascript.md

 to build up all the components and nested elements that make up your app.

-Otherwise, you're free to:
+> Otherwise, you're free to:
+>

-* [not use JSX][react-without-jsx] to write React components
+> * [not use JSX][react-without-jsx] to write React components
-* use a shorthand other than JSX to write React components
+> * use a shorthand other than JSX to write React components
-* transform JSX to something other than `React.createElement` calls
+> * transform JSX to something other than `React.createElement` calls

-A _transpiler_, such as [Babel](https://babeljs.io/), will transform the JSX into JavaScript.
-You can write some JSX in the [Babel Playground][babel-playground] to see what the resulting JavaScript looks like:
+A _transpiler_, such as [Babel](https://babeljs.io/), knows how to transform the JSX into JavaScript.
+You can try out some JSX in the [Babel Playground][babel-playground] to see what the resulting JavaScript looks like:

 ```jsx
 // Input: